mustafa-kamel/Currencies-exchange-rate-api/README.md

 Testing
 -------
 You can run the test cases using this command `pytest` this will run 3 test cases:
-1. Successful request with response `200`
+1. Successful request with HTTP response `200`
-2. Non existent item with response `404`
+2. Non existent item with HTTP response `404`
-3. Absense of one requiered parameter with response `422`
+3. Absense of one requiered parameter with HTTP response `422`

 License